Stress-Free Renting in Dubai

 4. Agency commission: Usually 5% to 8% of annual rent

-DEWA (utilities) fees: AED 130 one-time activation fee + refundable deposit (AED 2,000 for apartments / AED 4,000 for villas)
+DEWA (utilities) fees: AED 130 one-time activation fee + refundable deposit (AED 2,000 for apartments /

 Note: If your UAE residency visa is still under process, your employer can provide a letter stating the same.
 You can share this with your agent, who will then coordinate with the landlord.

 Begin your property search by exploring online platforms and speaking with people in your network.
 Key elements to consider include the type of property, community atmosphere, location, and overall accessibility.
 Partnering with a trusted agent can simplify the process, at Waves, our experts take time to understand your needs, lifestyle, and budget before presenting homes that truly fit.
-When you work with Waves, you're assured of dealing with verified landlords and receiving professional guidance through every step of the rental process.
+When you work with Waves, you’re assured of dealing with verified landlords and receiving professional guidance through every step of the rental process.
 Keep in mind: Not all agents handle property management.
 In many cases, landlords manage their own properties.
-Choosing a home that’s professionally managed can save time and stress, especially during maintenance emergencies.
-It's important to know in advance how such issues are handled and what kind of support you can expect.
+Choosing a home that’s professionally managed can save

 Once you’ve found the right property, it’s time to review the tenancy contract carefully.
 Make sure you understand key details such as the rent amount, payment schedule (number of cheques), duration of the lease, and any clauses related to renewal, maintenance, or penalties.
 At Waves, we guide you through every part of the lease agreement, ensuring transparency and clarity before you sign.
 If anything feels unclear or unfair, don’t hesitate to ask questions or seek clarification.
 Before handing over the keys, ensure all required payments are made—this usually includes the rent cheques, security deposit, agency fee, and DEWA setup charges.
 Once everything is in place, your contract will be registered with Ejari, officially making your tenancy legal in Dubai.